- A summary of the University Senate Rules regarding excused absence is available here.

-Make-up exams for students with excused absences in most gen chem courses (103, 104, 105, 107, 108, 109, 110) will be held on the Monday following the exam in JSB 361M.
+If you missed an exam contact us as soon as possible-either through form or email-Make-up exams for students with excused absences in most gen chem courses (103, 104, 105, 107, 108, 109, 110, 113) will be held on the Monday following the exam in JSB 361M.
 See the course syllabus for make-up plans for other courses.
-Students may come any time from 12 pm – 4 pm to complete their exam.
+Students may come any time from 12:30 pm – 4:30 pm to complete their exam.
 If you have an extended absence or extenuating circumstances, see Mr. Hough in JSB 261A to make other arrangements.

 - You must provide a signed note from a doctor or hospital that includes contact information for your health care provider and the date you were seen by them.

 - Documentation must be submitted within one week of your return to classes.
 Submit documentation at online form.